© Copyright Solvents Australia 2011

 many systems.
 Special care must be taken when using POE or PAG oils due to

-their hygroscopicity (moisture absorption) when left exposed to the
+their hygroscopicity (moisture absorption) when left exposed to the atmosphere.

 Charging: